crcdng/flock-follow/README.md

 - implement "highlight one" (klick on one boid while paused to highlight it)
 - implement variable number of boids
 - implement a small random error in the following distance
+- display graphs of parameters over time, e.g. global cohesion
 - implement optional tracing and save trace data
 - add an option to show a video of the experiment with humans and the simulation side-by-side
 - implement more behaviours from Reynolds' paper
-- expose neigborhood parameters
-- show parameter values on sliders
+- show parameter values in the UI
+- handle load parameters better

 - modularize the code, make p5.js work with ES6 modules
 - optimize (avoid vector creation in the draw loop)